Kai-Ming/documentation/README.md

 # **Directories**

-`/android` - contains the files to allow the app to run on Android devices
+`/android` - contains the files to allow the app to run on Android devices.
-`/e2e` - the end to end folder
+`/e2e` - the end to end folder.
-`/resources` - folder containing the resources for the app
+`/resources` - folder containing the resources for the app.
-`/src` - the folder for the source files
+`/src` - the folder for the source files.
+`/typings` - contains the Tyoescript definition files.

 ## **The source code can be found in in the folder:**
 **`/mobile-web3/src/app`**